franckverrot/dependency_revealer/README.md

 # DependencyRevealer

-TODO: Write a gem description
+Extract dependencies info from a Gemfile and a Gemfile.lock.

 ## Installation

 Add this line to your application's Gemfile:

     gem 'dependency_revealer'

+or

+    gem 'dependency_revealer', github: 'franckverrot/dependency_revealer'

 And then execute: